 - Deliver accessible programming and resources for faculty and academic staff related to practicing and facilitating inclusion, equity, and cultural humility effectively.

-- Diversity is the presence of difference in a given setting or group.
+The presence of difference in a given setting or group.

 - Faculty Senate

-- Affinity Groups
+- Faculty Resource Groups

-- Student Leaders
+- UNT Student Leaders:

 What are the expectations for training per semester or annually?

 The expectation is that all faculty and academic staff participate and complete approximately three hours of training and seminars per academic year.
 We will have a variety of ways to participate and meet this expectation.

 Because of your feedback, we made some valuable modifications to the ABCA Program: